RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/filter_ContingentFilter_type.md

 <ContingentFilter name="(string)" confidence="(real; 1.0)" />
 ```

--   confidence: Probability that the pose will be filtered out if it does not pass this Filter
+-   **confidence**: Probability that the pose will be filtered out if it does not pass this Filter

 ---